VirologyCharite/csd3-pipeline/README.md

 be aligned against using Bowtie2 and a consensus will be made based on this.
 There is no need to build a Bowtie2 index for your reference, that will be done automatically.
 Just put a `reference.fasta` in place.

+TODO: improve this by just letting the user give a different value for `hcovReference` and `hcovReferenceIndex` in `sample-settings.sh`.
+That will need a little work in `006-hcov/hcov.sh` and some work on the server to go find the `reference.fasta` files and put their paths into the settings file.

 ### Start the pipeline